zxrossco/ProxmoxVE/README.md

 2. Search for the desired script, e.g. **"Home Assistant OS VM"**.
 3. In the **"How To Install"** section, copy the provided **Bash command**.
 4. Open the Proxmox shell on your **main node**.
-5. Paste the command into the console and let's start! 🚀
+5. Paste the command into the console, hit enter, and you are away! 🚀

 For detailed instructions, check out our [official guides](https://github.com/community-scripts/ProxmoxVE/blob/main/USER_SUBMITTED_GUIDES.md).